Azure/bicep/docs/experimental/extendable-param-files.md

 Extendable Bicep Parameter Files is a feature that allows you to extend `.bicepparam` files from another `.bicepparam` file in order to reuse parameters across multiple deployments.

-When using extendable bicep parameter files, you will have a base `.bicepparam` file that can be consumed by multiple shared `.bicepparam` files.
+When using extendable bicep parameter files, you will have a main `.bicepparam` file that can be consumed by multiple extended `.bicepparam` files.

 ## Using